-Water and plenty of it is an essential ingredient to growing the “Big One”.
+Water is a vital necessity for growing the “Big One”.
 I’ve read where pumpkins have shallow roots.
 A friend of mine who farmed in Italy told me that pumpkin roots run deep, seeking water.
 He continued that they are best grown where the water table is near the surface, or near a creek where the soil contains more moisture.

 A second method is to bury a soaker hose under the area where the main vine will be.
 This will amply supply water to the many secondary roots along the main vine.
-This will miss providing extra water to the side shoots and their secondary roots.
+However, it will not provide extra water to secondary roots.
 For suburban gardeners this may prove the best approach ,as suburban growers have little choice but to let the vines grow across the lawn and are adverse to digging into major areas of the lawn.
 Water to the side shoots can be provided by other means.

 Placement of the hose should be just below the surface.
 The water will soak down to the deep roots and you do not want to miss the many shallow roots near the surface.

 A third method is to place a soaker hose on the top of the soil, pointing the holes downward.
 Then, cover the hose and the vine with soil or mulch(well decomposed).
 This is simple and quick.

 I consider the sprinkling can to be the second most important watering tool.
 Where soaker hoses are the paint roller, the sprinkling can is the finishing brush.
 Coupled with an underground soaker hose, they do a thorough job, without watering all of the weeds as well.

 These sprinklers are quick, easy and if left on long enough, they are thorough.
 But, too many gardeners are unaware of the fact that moisture and humidity lead to plant diseases.
 If you water after work towards evening during hot and muggy summer nights, you are inviting disaster.
 If you must use and above ground sprinkler, do so during the mornings or even afternoon if at all possible.